 - The IFC will not issue blanket sanctions for chapters that have not been found responsible for policy violations (i.e. system-wide ban on activities).
 An exception may be made for health and safety concerns with restrictions limited to events with alcohol, provided the exception is for a defined period of no more than 30 days, with a specific plan to lift the restriction, and in accordance with powers enumerated in the IFC Constitution and Bylaws.

 - The IFC will not recognize chapters that have been suspended or have had the charter revoked by the inter/national organization.

-- In compliance with NIC Standards, the IFC must pay annual dues and fees to the NIC, due November 1 of each year.
+- In alignment with NIC Standards, the IFC must pay annual dues and fees to the NIC, due September 30 of each year.
 This mirrors the dues programs of other councils, funds NIC support and resources for the IFC, and creates a connection to the broader fraternity community.

 - Dues are invoiced by the NIC and calculated using set rates or NIC member chapters and non-NIC member chapters.
 This is a cost-sharing measure, since NIC inter/national organizations subsidize industry-wide support and advocacy efforts at a far greater per-chapter rate.
 The IFC may purchase a Campus Support Package, which includes IFC dues and provides additional support resources and educational opportunities for the council and fraternity/sorority community.